myappsngames/SNHU-CS330_Computational-Graphics-and-Visualization/README.md

   * Implement and Test
   * Launch and Evaluate

 The design process I outlined can be applied to a variety of future projects, regardless of their specific nature.
+Here are some ways in which the tactics can be adapted and used:
   * Problem Definition: Clearly define the problem before starting any project.
 This ensures that the solution is focused and addresses the correct issue.
   * Research: Conduct thorough research to understand the context, existing solutions, and user needs.
 This helps avoid reinventing the wheel and ensures the solution is informed and relevant.
   * Ideation: Encourage creativity and explore multiple possibilities.
 Brainstorming techniques like mind mapping and design thinking can help generate innovative ideas.